Since the beginning of the Meiji Restoration in the late 19th century, Japan had rapidly modernised their country, industry, and military.

 Even though Japan had left the League of Nations, the atrocities in Nanjing forced other countries, particularly the United States of America, to stop trading with Japan, which reduced their income further.

 With time and money running out, Japan knew that it had to find a solution.
-Rather than giving up their dreams of a Japanese empire and halting their war, the Japanese military decided to take the ultimate gamble to throwing all of their resources into a multi-pronged attack across the Pacific to rapidly capture the resources they needed in order to win a global war.
+Rather than giving up their dreams of a Japanese empire and halting their war, the Japanese military decided to take the ultimate gamble of throwing all of their resources into a multi-pronged attack across the Pacific to rapidly capture the resources they needed in order to win a global war.

 This would lead to the famous attack on Pearl Harbor in December 1941.